Eve00000/mixxxwebsite/content/news/2025-08-04-gsoc-2025-report-armaan-chowfin.md

 <!-- Reconstructing via LPF will only return the signal with spectral content within [-fs/2, fs/2] -->

-In theory, signal reconstruction is performed by applying a low-pass filter to the input sample sequence, to eliminate the spectral replications that were created during sampling.
+In theory, signal reconstruction is performed by applying an analog low-pass filter to the input sample sequence, to eliminate the spectral replications that were created during sampling.
 This leaves only the spectral components in the baseband.
 If f<sub>s</sub> > 2B as in Figure 3, the baseband spectral component after sampling still represents the original spectrum.
-This criterion is formalized by the **Shannon-Nyquist sampling theorem**, which states that an analog signal must be sampled at at least twice the frequency of its highest-frequency component (Nyquist frequency) to ensure no aliasing upon signal reconstruction.
+This criterion is formalized by the **Shannon-Nyquist sampling theorem**, which states that an analog signal must be sampled at at least twice the frequency (called Nyquist rate) of its highest-frequency component to ensure no aliasing upon signal reconstruction.

 <div style="text-align: center; margin-bottom: 30px;">
-  <h5 style="margin-bottom: 10px; font-size: 1.8rem; font-weight:bold;">Ideal Low Pass Filter in the Frequency Domain</h5>
+  <h5 style="margin-bottom: 10px; font-size: 1.8rem; font-weight:bold;">Low Pass Filter in the Frequency Domain</h5>
   <div style="display: flex; justify-content: center; gap: 20px;">
     <div style="width: 50%;">
       <img src="{static}/images/news/mixxx-lpf-no-alias.png" alt="Periodic Sampling 1" style="width: 100%; height: auto;">
-      <p style="font-size: small; margin-top: 5px;"><strong>Figure 6:</strong> Low pass (Brick Wall) filter, no aliasing.
+      <p style="font-size: small; margin-top: 5px;"><strong>Figure 6:</strong> Ideal Low pass (Brick Wall) filter, no aliasing.
 The reconstruction low pass filter in the DAC assumes that the input meets the Nyquist criterion.</p>
     </div>
     <div style="width: 50%;">
       <img src="{static}/images/news/mixxx-lpf-alias.png" alt="Periodic Sampling 2" style="width: 100%; height: auto;">